 Age (older) Disability (learning disability) be seen as unsettling to them and their families as they will need to become settled in new surroundings and accommodation. • Carers may perceive this as a reduction in service and unsettling for residents. support which will meet assessed need with no change to the eligibility criteria.
 Engage with individuals, families and carers to support them through the process to deliver personalised services. • We will ensure provision is appropriate to meet needs and promote maximum potential for independence through ongoing care management • Carers Assessment offered.
 Support to Carers throughout the process EIA No. EIA Proposal 2 Adult Social Care and Health Saving of £730,000 from net budget of £8,579,000 Learning Disability Home Care and Direct payments.
-Drive forward the personalisation agenda and increased use of Direct Payments and support service users to seek cost effective solutions to meet eligible needs.
-Groups potentially impacted Impacts identified Mitigating Actions Disability (learning disability) Service changes are focussed on people with a learning disability many of whom will have physical/health needs Some services that are provided over and above required to meet assessed need will be withdrawn.
+Drive Direct Payments and support service users to seek cost effe Groups potentially impacted Impacts identified Mitigating Actions Disability (learning disability) Service changes are focussed on people with a learning disability many of whom will have physical/health needs Some services that are provided over and above required to meet assessed need will be withdrawn.
 Some service users will be required to move to different providers of service.
 May be a perception of cut in service.
 Carers of people with a learning disability are often unsettled by change and may perceive this as a loss of service.
-Effective and focussed assessment with th meeting eligible needs with no change in e criteria.
-Increased choice and personalised service Staff support for change.
-Ensuring that service provision is appropriate needs of all groups.
-Carers Assessment will be offered where a full engagement with Carers and involvement assessment process EIA No. EIA Proposal
+Effective and focussed assessment with the purpose of meeting eligible needs with no change in eligibility criteria.
+Increased choice and personalised services .
+Staff support for change.
+Ensuring that service provision is appropriate to the needs of all groups.
+Carers Assessment will be offered where appropriate, full engagement with Carers and involvement in assessment process EIA No. EIA Proposal